 Units are usually available in standard 1200 mm width and 110 mm to 400 mm depth, the units have complete freedom in length.

-Hollow-core ribbed slabs have 4 and 6 longitudinal cores operating between them with the core being intended to reduce weight and the materials throughout the ground maintain maximum strength.
+With the core being intended to reduce weight and the materials throughout the ground maintain maximum strength.

 To improve the strength, the slab is reinforced with a 12 mm diameter steel strand, which lasts longer.